 Note that Spain is a member of the European Union, United Nations Organization, World Trade Organization, the North Atlantic Treaty Organization, among others.

 Spain is a multiple party constitutional monarchy headed by King Felipé VI who has been ruling since 2014.
 He is also the head of government, head of state and President of the Government.
-Moreover, the executive power is in the government's hands while legislative power is governed by the Spanish Parliament.
+The executive power is in the government's hands while legislative power is held by the Spanish Parliament.
 The Spanish parliament is bicameral, consisting of a congress of deputies and a senate.
 Regarding the judiciary, it is an independent system.

 Spain's climate is divided into three zones: Mediterranean climate, semi-arid climate and oceanic climate.

 The Mediterranean climate is dominant in the Iberian Peninsula and is characterised by high and dry temperatures in summer and mild and wet winters.
 The semi-arid climate predominates in the south eastern regions with dry temperatures, even after summer.
 As for the oceanic climate, it prevails mainly in the northern Atlantic coast regions like Galicia or the Basque Country.
 In mountainous regions, however, temperatures are rather humid.